Awareness

 2018

-• Bev partnered with the RNC police chief, Joe Boland, several police officers, and pediatricians from the Janeway hospital to begin the process of advocating for a body safety, educational program to be implemented in all schools in Newfoundland and Labrador.
+• Bev Moore Davis partnered with the RNC police chief, Joe Boland, several police officers, and local pediatricians to advocate for a body safety educational program for schools in Newfoundland and Labrador.

 2020